PeterWong327/study-guide-notes/study-guide-practice-tests.md

 F) AVL trees are incompatible with heapsort

-Choose the correct statement(s) about the JS global object
+8. Choose the correct statement(s) about the JS global object.
+B, D

 A) Both node.js and browser JS engines share a reference to the same global object
 B) The global object can be used to check whether a function or object is available in the browser API